 You are encouraged to keep track of your work documenting your field experience.
 Many students have found that personal journals, completed projects, recognitions, etc. can be compiled to form a professional portfolio.
 Students have used this information when applying to graduate school and preparing for job interviews.

-There are two courses offered that complete the experiential or “field” component of the Human Service Studies curriculum.
 As a Human Service Studies minor or major, you are required to take HSS 381.
-In addition, all majors are required to take HSS 481.
-The course descriptions are described below.
+In addition, all majors are required to take HSS 481 and 482.
+The course descriptions are listed below.

 HSS 381.
 PRACTICUM: THEORY AND PRACTICE OF HUMAN SERVICES 4 sh